billkarsh/SpikeGLX/Markdown/Manual-Text.md

 subtract the time average value; effectively subtracting the DC component.
 This only affects graphing.

-* `BinMax`: If checked, we report the extremum in each neural channel downsample bin.
+* `BinMax`: If checked, we report the extrema in each neural channel downsample bin.
 This assists spike visualization but exaggerates apparent background noise.
 Uncheck the box to visualize noise more accurately.